Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Results

-\autoref{tab:param_variation} evaluates the impact of temporal loss weighting ($w_k$) and engineered meteorological features (\textit{ft-eng}).
-Disabling $w_k$ corresponds to uniform weighting of future errors in the pinball loss.
-Both components improve performance across point-wise and probabilistic metrics.
-Temporal weighting provides the largest gains, consistent with accounting for irregular temporal spacing and horizon-dependent uncertainty.
-Feature engineering yields smaller but consistent improvements, indicating that cumulative and extreme-weather descriptors complement raw meteorological covariates.
-The best results, as highlighted by the bold entries in the table, are obtained when both components are enabled.
+\paragraph*{\textbf{Ablation study on temporal loss weighting and feature engineering}} \autoref{tab:param_variation} evaluates the impact of temporal loss weighting ($w_k$) and engineered meteorological features (\textit{ft-eng}).
+Disabling $w_k$ corresponds to uniform weighting of future errors in the Pinball loss.
+Both components improve pointwise and probabilistic metrics.
+Temporal weighting provides the largest gains, in line with its role in handling irregular temporal spacing and horizon-dependent uncertainty.
+Feature engineering yields smaller but systematic improvements, indicating that cumulative and extreme-weather descriptors complement raw meteorological covariates.